-"Well, maybe Berry introduced you to someone awesome," Santana suggests, watching Quinn carefully, "like when you met that actress from the television show that you like—the musical one."
+"Well, maybe Berry introduced you to someone awesome," Santana suggests, watching Quinn carefully.
+"Like when you met that actress from the television show that you like.
+You know, the musical one."

 Quinn bites into her lip at the mention of Rachel's name, failing to disguise the smile, and her damn eyes are shining even brighter.
-Santana recognizes the expression, and she shakes her head, "You don't have a date at all, do you?" she groans in disappointment.
+Santana recognizes the expression and shakes her head.
+"You don't have a date at all, do you?" she groans in disappointment.
 "Tell me you did not just cancel our evening of debauchery to go and drool over the midget again."

 "Seriously?
 You've seen West Side Story five times in two months," Santana complains.